MatChung/scummvm-ps3/README.md

 .) scummmodern.zip installed to "/dev_hdd0/scummvm/" (not needed if you want the default theme)

+.) automatically builds installable package with "make pkg" (may need testing)

+.)
+Virtual keyboard enabled (I will select a better layout later)

+.) enable keyboard everywhere with R1 (if its not automatic)

+Feedback, patches, or anything like it is welcome, the location I watch is http://psx-scene.com/forums/f149/project-scummvm-ps3-port-69286/ or my github account.
+(I am looking at you MagicSeb!
+If you add something, or are aware of bugs a short line should not be to much.)

 99% of the graphics glitches are gone, the worst thing is a broken cursor